-When you come to us with a question such as my roof is leaking can I claim compensation?
+When you come to us with a question such as “my roof is leaking can I claim compensation?”
 We will always try and answer your questions fully, and in simple, plain English and not legal jargon.
-We understand that it is important that we explain what we are going to do on your behalf so that you can trust us to take the best action at each stage of your claim.
+Also, we understand that it is important that we explain what we are going to do on your behalf so that you can trust us to take the best action at each stage of your claim.

-Everything we do is customer driven; we only act in your best interests, regardless of the effect this will have on our potential fees when we win your leaking roof claim.
+Everything we do is customer driven; we only act in your best interests.
+That’s regardless of the effect this will have on our potential fees when we win your leaking roof claim.
 That being said, we do always try and get you the maximum amount of housing disrepair compensation possible for your roof leak claims.

 Contact Our Specialist Personal Injury Team Today

 Have you suffered an illness due to mould caused by a leaking roof?
 Perhaps some of your personal belongings were damaged or destroyed by a leaking roof that your landlord was responsible for?
 If you answered yes to either of these questions, you could be entitled to housing disrepair compensation.
-So, call Legal Expert right now on 0800 073 8804 so that we can walk you through the process of beginning a compensation claim for a leaking roof.
+So, call Legal Expert right now on 0800 073 8804.
+Then, we can walk you through the process of beginning a compensation claim for a leaking roof.